Adedoyin-DataAnalyst/My-Data-Analysis-and-Visualization-Projects/README.md

 - WHO COVID-19 Report: Dataset from WHO based on COVID cases by countries
 - NCDC COVID-19 Analysis: NCDC dataset based on Nigeria COVID Cases

-## Excel
+## Excel Spreadsheet
-- Appl Sales Analysis: used excel to analyse and create the dashboard
+- Apple Sales Analysis: used excel to analyse and create the dashboard
 - Hospital ER Analysis: used excel to analyse and create the dashboard

+## Python
+- Diabetes Data: Data analyzed to predict whether a patient has diabetes based on certain diagnostic measurements included in the dataset